 For academic accomplishment at the college of computer science and information systems, students should attend at least 75% of the lectures, tutorials, and practical and laboratory lessons in regular courses.
-Students failing to meet this requirement in any of
+Students failing to meet this requirement in any of his registered courses will be prohibited from attending the final examination of those courses and will have F grades that are zero grades for those courses.

-The Computer Science program in the Department of Computer Science of Najran University is intended to provide broad background knowledge to its students in this area.
+The Information Systems program in the Department of Information Systems of Najran University is intended to provide broad background knowledge to its students in this area.
 Along with a strong theoretical component, the Computer Science program places special emphasis on the development of applied skills in design, implementation, and validation of computer systems.
-All students acquire a common background in the fundamental areas of computer science such as computer systems, organization and architecture, algorithms and data structures, principles of software design, elements of the theory of computation, operating systems and other core courses.
-In addition, students obtain specialized backgrounds by conducting non-departmental courses like Physics and Mathematics.
+All students acquire a common background in the fundamental areas of Information Systems such as computer systems, organization and architecture, algorithms and data structures, principles of software design, elements of the theory of computation, operating systems and other core courses.
+In addition, students obtain specialized backgrounds by conducting non-departmental courses like Mathematics.
 Along with these courses, other additional courses like Arabic, Islamic studies, give students an opportunity to expand their horizons and to prepare for multidisciplinary careers.

-The Bachelor of Science in Computer Science Program is designed for students who are interested to broaden their knowledge of computer science in order to further prepare themselves for a professional career in the computing industry.
-To achieve the Bachelor of Science in Computer Science Degree, a student must fulfil both College and Department degree requirements.
+The Bachelor of Science in Information Systems Program is designed for students who are interested to broaden their knowledge of Information Systems in order to further prepare themselves for a professional career in the computing industry.
+To achieve the Bachelor of Science in Information Systems Degree, a student must fulfil both College and Department degree requirements.